-As measured under U.S. generally accepted accounting principles ("U.S. GAAP"), we recorded net income of \$110.1 million in fiscal 2021, compared to \$0.3 million in fiscal 2020 and \$9.7 million in fiscal 2019.
-We generated cash from operations of \$17.3 million, \$17.5 million and \$2.9 million in fiscal 2021, 2020 and 2019, respectively.
+As measured under U.S. generally accepted accounting principles ("U.S. GAAP"), we recorded net income of \$21.2 million in fiscal 2022, compared to \$110.1 million in fiscal 2021 and \$0.3 million in fiscal 2020.
+We generated cash from operations of \$2.8 million, \$17.3 million and \$17.5 million in fiscal 2022, 2021 and 2020, respectively.
+The net income of \$110.1 million in fiscal 2021 included a \$90.4 million release of net change in deferred tax assets.

-Throughout fiscal 2021, we experienced strong price competition for new business in all regions while major customer consolidations from prior years also put pressure on revenue and gross margin.
+Throughout fiscal 2022, we experienced price competition for new business in all regions while major customer consolidations from prior years also put pressure on revenue and gross margin.
 In addition, we saw pricing pressures in all markets, particularly in international markets.
 Customer consolidation may have an increasing negative impact on our revenue if Aviat is not selected as a vendor for the products and/or services we provide.
-In order to counter pricing pressures, we invested heavily in product improvements to reduce unit costs and enhance product features, decreased overall company expenses, and worked with our vendors to attain more favorable pricing.
+To counter pricing pressures, we invested heavily in product improvements to reduce unit costs and enhance product features, decreased overall company expenses, and worked with our vendors to attain more favorable pricing.
 If we are unable to reduce product unit costs associated with enhanced product features, including payments to contract manufacturers and other suppliers, or achieve the projected cost reductions, we may not maintain profitability.